A Spring Cloud Compatible Service Mesh

 The second thing is running a performance test on production.

 In a microservice architecture, it’s a high cost to set up a full environment which same as production to do the performance test for the whole site.
 So, if we can run the performance test on production, that would be fantastic.

-However, run a performance test on production could be very challenged, which we need to solve the following problems.
+However, running a performance test on production could be very challenged, and we need to solve the following problems.

 - Won’t impact the real customer.
 The performance test could consume lots of resources, it could make a big impact on our customers.